-- 8.1 The risk assessment will help identify information, which has to be provided to employees under specific legislation as well as further information relevant to risks to employees' health and safety.
-Employees must be provided with comprehensive and relevant information on: - the risks identified by the assessment - the measures to prevent or protect against these risks - the procedures to be followed in the event of serious and imminent danger - the identity of competent persons appointed to oversee emergency procedures - the risks from the work of other people working on the premises.
-This, for example, means that employees should be informed of risks from contractors' work - 8.2 All those on fixed term contracts, trainees and employees of other employers who are sharing the premises must also be provided with comprehensive and relevant information. - 8.3 Special consideration must be given to persons with language difficulties or physical disabilities, which may affect their receipt of information e.g., blind persons.
+- 8.1 The risk assessment will help identify information which has to be provided to employees under specific legislation, as well as further information relevant to risks to employees' health and safety.
+Employees must be provided with comprehensive and relevant information on: - the risks identified by the assessment; - the measures to prevent or protect against these risks; - the procedures to be followed in the event of serious and imminent danger; - the identity of competent persons appointed to oversee emergency procedures;

+- the risks from the work of other people working on the premises (for example, informing employees of risks from contractors' work). - 8.2 All those on fixed term contracts, trainees and employees of other employers who are sharing the premises must also be provided with comprehensive and relevant information. - 8.3 Special consideration must be given to persons with language difficulties or physical disabilities which may affect their receipt of information, e.g., visually impaired people.